-City of Clio Adopted Article 4 Zoning Ordin District Regulations 11: The exterior color of new construction including brick, wood and other architectural details shall be consistent with the historical architectural style of surrounding buildings, and the colors generally associated with the architectural style and era.
-12: Building lighting shall be indirect, with the light source hide pedestrian and motorist view.
-When feature lighting that se architectural detail as well as lighting visibility is proposed shaded gooseneck fixtures, or lights consistent with the style erves to provide such lighting shall be 13: Existing unpainted brick shall not be covered or painted.
-Be not be power washed or sand blasted if it is harmful to the e materials, violates the goals of the Blueprints program or co structural integrity of the building. exterior building 14: Signs shall comply with the City of Clio Sign Ordinance.
-15: Planned Unit Development Option - Within the Downtown Overlay Zone a property owner may request modification of these requirements and those of the underlying zoning district.
-Approval of any modifications may be made by the Planning Commission following a public hearing that follows the requirements in Article 9 - Conditional Use Permits.
+City of Clio Adopted Article 4 Zoning Ordinance District Regulations

+- 11: The exterior color of new construction including brick, wood and other architectural details shall be consistent with the historical architectural style of surrounding buildings, and the colors generally associated with the architectural style and era. - 12: Building lighting shall be indirect, with the light source hidden from direct pedestrian and motorist view.
+When feature lighting that serves to provide architectural detail as well as lighting visibility is proposed such lighting shall be shaded gooseneck fixtures, or lights consistent with the style of the building. - 13: Existing unpainted brick shall not be covered or painted.
+Building materials shall not be power washed or sand blasted if it is harmful to the exterior building materials, violates the goals of the Blueprints program or compromises the structural integrity of the building. - 14: Signs shall comply with the City of Clio Sign Ordinance. - 15: Planned Unit Development Option Within the Downtown Overlay Zone a property owner may request modification of these requirements and those of the underlying zoning district.
+Approval of any modifications may be made by the Planning Commission following a public hearing that follows the requirements in Article 9 Conditional Use Permits.
 The Planning Commission may impose conditions as part of their PUD approval.
 The Planning Commission may permit uses not specifically permitted in the underlying district as part of the PUD approval.
-In order to qualify for PUD approval, the applicant must demonstrate that the proposed site plan: a.
-Is consistent with the purpose of the zoning ordinance Downtown Overlay Zoneb.
-Does not negatively impact the public health, safety c.
-Provides a public benefit unavailable without the mo ordinance requirements proposed as part of the PUD. of by building, sign or other appurtenant structure in existence as this ordinance and constructed in accordance with the ordinar ws in effect as of the date of its construction shall be deemed t nces and applicable building.
+In order to qualify for PUD approval, the applicant must demonstrate that the proposed site plan: - a.
+Is consistent with the purpose of the zoning ordinance and the Downtown Overlay Zone - b.
+Does not negatively impact the public health, safety and welfare - c.
+Provides a public benefit unavailable without the modifications to ordinance requirements proposed as part of the PUD. - 16.
+Any building, sign or other appurtenant structure in existence as of the effective date of this ordinance and constructed in accordance with the ordinances and applicable laws in effect as of the date of its construction shall be deemed to be non-conforming building.
 They shall be allowed to remain if maintained as part of a business.